cloudfoundry/docs-dotnet-core-tutorial/docs/scale-vertical.md

-This topic describes how to scale the .NET sample app.
+This topic describes how to scale the .NET Core sample app.

 ## Overview